lenebread/GiTxHextech-Challenge-Repo/challenges/misc/Chef/writeup.md

 We can see that the flag is most likely the recipe.
 Reading the lines, we can see that there are some clues as to how we can decrypt the recipe.

-From the word "64 bases" we can assume that base64 is at play.
-We can confirm this as a base64 string will have a double equal sign ``==`` at the end of the string which, is present in the recipe.
+From the word "64 bases" we can assume that Base64 is at play.
+We can confirm this as a Base64 string will have a double equal sign ``==`` at the end of the string which, is present in the recipe.
 We can also see that there is a person called "Caesar".
 Doing a quick search on the name within the cyber topic, we can see that it is refering to a cipher called "Caesar Cipher".
 We can see that Caesar had encrypted the recipe and "turned his 13 prized fruits rotten".
 We can guess that it might be using ROT13, a type of Caesar Cipher.

 To decrypt the recipe, we can use a tool called CyberChef (https://gchq.github.io/CyberChef/).
 Inputting the base64 string on the right and selecting the "From Base64" recipe reveals a part of the flag.

 ![cimg-6](https://github.com/lenebread/GiTxHextech-Challenge-Repo/blob/e27e514e892e8a00c10214a096b4dc90a3f9957d/challenges/misc/Chef/images/cimg-6.png)

 To further decrypt this, we can use the "ROT13" operator.
 As we can see in the following screenshot, we managed to obtain the flag in the output.
-The flag is ``HEX{Th3_S3peR_S3cr3t_ReCip3}``
+The flag is ``HEX{Th3_S3peR_S3cr3t_ReCip3}``.

 ![cimg-7](https://github.com/lenebread/GiTxHextech-Challenge-Repo/blob/e27e514e892e8a00c10214a096b4dc90a3f9957d/challenges/misc/Chef/images/cimg-7.png)

 #### Glossary:

-Base64 is a binary to text encoding scheme that represents the binary data in American Standard Code for information Interexchange (ASCII) string format.
+Base64 is a binary to text encoding scheme that represents the binary data in **American Standard Code for information Interexchange** (ASCII) string format.

 A Caesar Cipher is a type of substitution cipher that shifts letters in a message to make it unreadable.